fifth-sense/Concepts/react/ReactTheory.md

 # What is Vurtual DOM
 A. A virtual dom is the lightweight copy of the original dom.
 Real Dom is the tree based representation of Html element.
 In React JS, every DOM element has a corresponding Virtual DOM Object.- the only difference is  that in DOM object where we can directly change what is on the screen, we cannot do that for the virtual DOM.
-React uses Virtual DOM exists which is like a lightweight copy of the actual DOM(a virtual representation of the DOM).
+React uses Virtual DOM which is like a lightweight copy of the actual DOM(a virtual representation of the DOM).
 So for every object that exists in the original DOM, there is an object for that in React Virtual DOM.
 It is exactly the same, but it does not have the power to directly change the layout of the document
 A. https://www.geeksforgeeks.org/reactjs-virtual-dom/

 Q. Controlled and uncontrolled component